0xcaff/transloc-action/README.md

 ## Next Busses

-* Which busses are arriving at _place_ next?
+* Which buses are arriving at _place_ next?
 * When is the next bus to _place_ arriving?
 * When is the next bus from _place_ to _place_ arriving?

-This will list all busses arriving at `source` sorted from soonest arriving to latest arriving.
+This will list all buses arriving at `source` sorted from soonest arriving to latest arriving.
 If `source` isn't specified, the current location is used.

-If `destination` is specified, only busses which are going from the `source` which have `destination` on their route are listed.
+If `destination` is specified, only buses which are going from the `source` which have `destination` on their route are listed.

 * The Perkin's Green bus is arriving in 5 minutes and the Park Point bus is